Summary

 An open, non-judgmental dialogue is the best way to build a healthy attitude toward pornography.

-• It’s important for you to realise that bodies come in all shapes and sizes and that pornography will usually only show a hyper-sexualised version of genitalia, breasts and body shape.
+- Bodies come in all shapes and sizes.
+Pornography will usually only show a hyper-sexualised version of genitalia, breasts and body shape.